Kofi-B-Nimo/Pokedex/NOTES.md

 ## step 3
-Step tres (three); So this step will be the step where I plan to create variables and take the values within each variable and place them into a dictionary by creating a for-loop.
+Step tres (3); So this step will be the step where I plan to create variables and take the values within each variable and place them into a dictionary by creating a for-loop.
 That's the plan as of right now, lets see how it actually goes!

+Hey!
+I'm back, So defintely easier said than done but here was the process:

+1)